ingredients icon.Ingredients

 Bavette Steak Nutrition

-In addition to the above nutritional benefits, the Bavette steak is full of other nutrients such as vitamin B6, vitamin B12, niacin, selenium, iron, zinc, phosphorus, choline, and riboflavin.
+In addition to the above nutritional benefits, the Bavette steak is full of other nutrients such as vitamin B6, vitamin B12, niacin, selenium, phosphorus, choline, and riboflavin.

 Buying Bavette Steak

-The Bavette steak isn’t always readily available compared to other cuts, but this is dependent on where you go for your meat.
+When buying bavette steak you will often find it isn’t always readily available compared to other beef cuts, but this is dependent on where you go for your meat.

-The easy way to work around this is to use online meat markets.
+The easy way to work around the lack of availability is to use online meat markets.
 Most will sell Bavette steak, labeled as such, in weights varying from 12oz to 1.5lb. plus.

 Bavette Steak Price